Level Access

 Digital accessibility, like compliance priorities such as information security and data privacy, is complex.
 It requires advanced knowledge of user experience design and digital development with careful attention to, and expertise in, an intricate, evolving legal landscape.
 Given the complexity, the more guidance an organization can get, the better.
 A DIY approach to digital accessibility may lead to unnecessary headaches and frustration as you try to find your way forward.

-If you’re maturing your digital accessibility practice:
+Tips if you’re maturing your accessibility strategy:

 Standardize accessibility training